Biden surveys Colorado wildfire damage, comforts victims

 “We know how soon a new disaster can come along,” she added.
 “We just don’t want them to lose sight of what’s happened here,”

-Traveling with the president on Air Force One to Colorado were the state’s two senators, two members of Congress from the affected area, and FEMA Administrator Deanne Criswell, whose agency is providing federal assistance.
+Traveling with the president on Air Force One to Colorado were the state’s two senators, two members of Congress from the affected area, and Federal Emergency Management Agency Administrator Deanne Criswell, whose agency is providing federal assistance.
 In Colorado, he met Gov. Jared Polis, Louisville Mayor Ashley Stolzmann, Boulder County Sheriff Joe Pelle and Louisville Fire Protection District Chief John Wilson, in addition to residents and first responders.

 Speaking after her husband, Jill Biden said she could tell “what a warm, strong community you are” and offered condolences to families who lost their pets in the fire.